The Dog Network Logo

 Aside from that rule I wasn’t sure what dog friendly amenities I would find.
 To my surprise there were a lot!
 Just up the street from where I was staying is Blackie Spit, the Crescent Beach Swimming Club and the Crescent Beach Dyke trail.
 The Dyke Trail leads to the Blackie Spit Off-Leash Dog Park which has a very large off-leash fenced enclosure complete with double gate entries, play area, trails to wander and even a large fenced swim area on the beach.
 It is also home to my favourite dog park sign of all time:

-Another favourite of mine is the Dyke trail that goes around the dog park and through the beautiful community gardens.
-It’s approximately 3 kms if you do it as a full circle and well worth the walk.
-Note: the dyke trail is on leash and there are many protected areas through it so please mind the rules and keep your dog on leash while you enjoy the trail.
+Note: the dyke trail is on-leash and there are many protected areas through it so please mind the rules and keep your dog on-leash while you enjoy the trail.
 Avy and I also made a tour of the trail for you to enjoy:

-Now if you’re like me and you like to occasionally go out to eat while you are on vacation knowing the dog friendly places to go is very important!!
-To my surprise I found two dog friendly restaurants while I was staying at the beach.
 The first was the Sunflower Café – a super cute and quaint little café with a “secret garden” eating area in the back.
 Dogs are welcome in the garden and they even have dog bowls so you dog can have a drink while you enjoy your food.
 This is a favourite for breakfast for me.

 We also checked out the Harbour House restaurant on the main street in Crescent Beach.
 They had an extensive menu, friendly staff and Avy was welcome to join us on the patio.
 Two paws up!